bloomx11/garikcoin/doc/design/assumeutxo.md

 need to complete snapshot validation will be detected on subsequent init by `ChainstateManager::CheckForUncleanShutdown()`.

-### Bitcoind restarts sometime after snapshot validation has completed
+### Garikcoind restarts sometime after snapshot validation has completed

 When bitcoind initializes again, what began as the snapshot chainstate is now indistinguishable from a chainstate that has been built from the traditional IBD